 After cleaning, always check to be certain that the magazine follower movement and tension are correct, and that no solvent or debris remain.
 Improper reassembly of the magazine can cause failure to feed, which is a potentially dangerous malfunction.
 If cleaning does not restore proper tension, or if you experience a problem with the magazine, don't use it.
 Get a new one.
-New magazines can be purchased at ShopRuger.com.

-CARE AND CLEANING Make Sure Firearm Is Unloaded!
+CARE AND CLEANING

+Make Sure Firearm Is Unloaded!